-2.1.3 Water Quantity
+2.1.2 Water Quantity

 Condition B18 of the EA specifies that the maximum daily release must not exceed 18 ML per day from ROP2.
+Base flow in the Dawson River in the receiving environment is considered any flow <70 ML/day (AECOM 2023).

-Modeling indicated a minor (i.e. 0.05 m) increase in water level under low flow conditions in the Dawson River at site S4 under a constant release of 18 ML/day, with negligible changes under moderate and high flows.
+Modelling indicated a minor (i.e. 0.06 m) increase in water level under low flow conditions in the Dawson River at site S4 under a constant release of 18 ML/day, with negligible changes under moderate and high flows (AECOM 2023).
 Water levels in the Waterbody since releases commenced are overall higher than during the baseline program (noting that rainfall was lower during the baseline program, and that REMP monitoring of the Waterbody has indicated improved habitat conditions associated with higher water level).
 However, water levels in the Dawson River are not significantly changed from natural water levels under low flow and are unchanged from natural under moderate and high flow.